 The waves here can reach an epic 5.5m.
 In summer, Khalaktrysky transforms into a surf camp of tents and open fires, as hardcore wave chasers brave the frigid +10C degree water in search of the perfect break.
 A few brave souls even surf the snow-covered beach in winter, when the ocean temperature is a bone-chilling 2C.
 Despite this, it’s becoming a new destination for world-renowned surfers.

 If you are an experienced skier with a taste for the extreme, then you would have a field day during the winters of Kamchatka.
 The action starts with an airlift to the volcanic region in a Russian MI-8 helicopter.
 When you get to the skiing destination, you would touch down in the middle of nowhere and get a free ride down the active volcanoes.
 If you are up for more adventure, you can ski into the crater of Mutnovksky volcano, with all the terrific vents seething around you.

 There are several departures for heli-skiing tours about 7-10 days duration in total, which can be combined with backcountry-skiing or even sailing-backcountry.

-For adventurers who prefer more of a “calmer pace” of travelling, there are plenty opportunities to enjoy snowmobiling and dog sledding aroud the beautiful natural landmarks around Kamchatka.
+For adventurers who prefer more of a “calmer pace” of travelling, there are plenty of opportunities to enjoy snowmobiling and dog sledding around the beautiful natural landmarks of Kamchatka.
 Check the Winter Adventure in Kamchatka tour, if you are looking for this experience.

-Summer is the best time to visit Kamchatka for trekking tours and wildlife watching.
+Summer is the best time to visit Kamchatka for trekking tours, photography tours and wildlife watching.
 Choose any time from the beginning of July until mid-September.

-Shoulder season months: October-December and May-June, are not recommended for travelling.
+Shoulder season months: end of October-December and May-mid-June, are not recommended for travelling.